What Is Exploratory Testing?

 Unavailability of test-cases

-Other than unavailability of certain documentation, scripts or instructions, there is also no availability of past test-cases.
+Other than the unavailability of certain documentation, scripts, or instructions, there is also no availability of past test-cases.
 Every project in exploratory testing is different from each other.
-They come with different bugs and different software designs, which is all new for the tester.
+They come with different bugs and different software designs, which is all-new for the tester.